 • Receives capital dividends from other corporations

-This allows you to extract corporate wealth tax-free, which is particularly valuable for estate planning and wealth transfer.
+This allows you to extract corporate wealth tax-free, which is particularly valuable for estate strategy and wealth transfer.

 For a comprehensive guide, see our article on CDA 101: The Capital Dividend Account Explained.